-The examples on p.
-7-8 show how retiring one to two years later than originally planned, with more eligibility service and contributory service, can help increase a member's pension.
+The examples below show how retiring one to two years later than originally planned, with more eligibility service and contributory service, can help increase a member's pension.

 Your contributory service may be different from your eligibility service, which is used to determine the reduction, if any, that will apply to your pension if you decide to retire early.